Gypsophila paniculata

 Consequences of invasion

-- When mixed with hay, the protein value of the crop diminishes, therefore less valuable to livestock or wildlife.
+- When mixed with hay, the protein value of the crop diminishes, therefore it is less valuable to livestock or wildlife.

 - Outcompetes native and introduced grasses